technowizardbob/profiles/README.md

 ex4: command docker

-To edit SSH config: cssh
+To edit SSH config: essh

-To SSH into a box: sshto
+To SSH into a box: sshto ( will setup .ssh folder/RSA keys/config for you )

 To generate a password: pwdgen

 To work on a git Project repo: dogit /var/www/reponame

+List all git projects: gp ( GUI that will create list of projects )

+Auto CD into git project: gcd

 To edit an alias do: calias folders